JudeKFdo/B-Airways-Seat-Reservation/README.md

 # Airline Seat Reservation System - Group 24
 Done in partial fulfillment of the requirements of the In21-S3-CS3043 Database Systems module.
+NOTE: This is a fork of the [original repository](https://github.com/HansanaPrabashwara-210483T/In21-S3-CS3043---Database-Systems)

 <img src="/B_Airways/B_Airways - Homepage.jpg"/>